 - Tomato Sauce: Feel free to use any kind of tomato sauce (or store-bought pizza sauce) that you like.
 If using a store-bought pizza sauce, you may not need as much Italian seasoning.
 Sliced tomatoes also work.

-- Mozzarella: I prefer to use skim shredded mozzarella cheese, but you can use any kind of cheese you like.
-Cheddar works great, too!
+- Mozzarella: I prefer to use shredded mozzarella cheese, but you can use any kind of cheese you like.
+Shredded cheddar cheese works great, too!